-Openlands are comprised of cool season/forb grasslands, warm season native prairies, agricultural lands, and early to mid-successional fields.
+Openlands are comprised of cool season/forb grasslands, warm season grasslands, agricultural lands, and early to mid-successional fields.
 Openlands are managed through various means to provide diverse wildlife habitat.
 Mechanical manipulations (mowing, successional disking, and supplemental food resource development), agricultural lease, and prescribed burning are employed to manage and maintain open lands.
-Even with these practices, portions of open land have reverted to natural succession with the invasion of such species as Hawthorn, Blackberry, Elm, Oaks and Sassafras.
+Even with these practices, portions of open land have reverted to natural succession with the invasion of such species as hawthorn, blackberry, elm, oaks and sassafras.